PRINT "Hello $1!"

 $

-This example illustrates how well FeenoX integrates into the UNIX
+This example illustrates how well FeenoX integrates into the Unix

 philosophy.
 Let’s say one has a function f(t) as an ASCII file with two columns and